dmijatovic/next14-mui-tailwind-theme-test/README.md

 ## Material UI & Tailwind setup

 The setup starts with advised solution for next.js integration on the [MUI documentation website](https://mui.com/material-ui/integrations/nextjs/).
+See

+The MUI theme provider need to be in the root layout.
+This is server side component.
+MUI createTheme function MUST run on the client.
+You cannot call functions defined in the client only file ('use client') on the server side.
+It results in 'not a function error' from webpack.
+All functions that are client ONLY need to be called from the components marked with 'use client'.

+**To solve this I created RsdMuiThemeProvider component**.

 ```bash
 # install MUI dependencies